 Stock transfer instructions:

-For gifts of appreciated securities, please provide your broker with the following information to facilitate the transfer of shares, please contact:
+For gifts of appreciated securities, please contact Karla Healey 651-789-3626 to receive the information to make the stock transfer.

 Please remind your broker to include your name, contact information, and any special instructions for use of the gift with your transfer.
 We also advise that you contact us with information about the type of stock and number of shares, as well as any special considerations you may have.
 Please direct information about your gift and any other questions to Karla Healey 651-789-3626 or Laura Minette 651-789-2572.